This article originally appeared on VICE Canada.

 When I was 16, I thought the way to a man’s heart was through my stomach.
 As in, I thought that guys liked girls who surprised them with large, rebellious appetites.
-Clearly, I was trying on a version of Cool Girl, a trope characterised in part by her ability to eat and drink “like a man.”
-As I knew it, Cool Girls said “fuck you” to salad-eaters like Gwyneth Paltrow and “hell yeah” to “fries with that?”
+Clearly, I was trying on a version of cool girl, a trope characterized in part by her ability to eat and drink “like a man.”
+As I knew it, cool girls said “fuck you” to salad-eaters like Gwyneth Paltrow and “hell yeah” to “fries with that?”
 Impossibly, these women remained in perfect, Kate Hudson shape.
 I wanted desperately to be that fiction.

 My opportunity to make a boy swoon over my gluttony came on a hot summer day when my brother, his best friend (my crush), and I decided to stop off at Marble Slab, the ice cream shop, on our way to a camping trip out of town.
-Looking over the menu, there was a clear front-runner for Dessert That Will Win Me A Man.
+Looking over the menu, there was a clear front-runner for the dessert that would win me a man.

 “I will take the Banana Split,” I said, shelling out eleven dollars.
 I watched a woman carve three jumbo scoops of ice cream out of various tubs and plunk them into the plastic serving boat.
 She flanked the sundae with two halves of a banana, then topped it with a traffic cone of whipped cream, some nuts, and a cherry.
 It looked like a mountain range with a warning light on top.
 My crush’s eyes grew wide.
 Fuck, I thought.